Pre Op Vs Post Op

 Pre-Operative Instructions: Following the Doctor's Orders

-Following your surgeon's instructions is paramount.
-These instructions are tailored to your specific procedure and health condition, but generally include:
+Following your surgeon's instructions is critical.
+These instructions are made for your specific procedure and health condition, but generally include:

 Mental and Emotional Preparation: Addressing the Anxiety